weatherxm-network/weather-markets/london-resolver/README.md

 ## Overview

 This is a PoC for the first weather resolver service leveraging data from the [**WeatherXM Data Index**](https://index.weatherxm.com/).
-The experiment involves calculating the median highesttemperature for a major city (in this case, London) over a 30-day period.
-This result can potentially be used to resolve a weather bet, where users can predict whether the actual median highesttemperature falls within a certain range or not.
-This experiment serves as a prototype.
+The experiment involves calculating the median highest temperature from all validated weather stations based on a set of criteria for a major city (in this case, London) for a specific date.

 ---

 ## Functional Requirements

 ### 1. **Data Acquisition**
-   - Use the dataset from the **WeatherXM Web3 Storage** called **Proofs** to calculate the median highesttemperature for an area (e.g., London) over a 30-day period.
+   - Use the dataset from the **WeatherXM Web3 Storage** called **Proofs** to calculate the median highest temperature for an area (e.g., London).

 ### 2. **Device Filtering**
    - **Active Device List Creation**: Calculate the active devices that should be considered based on: